andykoswara/adme_tox/README.md

   - cddd_main.py
   - rdkit_ecfp_main.py

-The main folder ./adme_tox/ is where all both the main execution and utility files are.
+The **main** folder ./adme_tox/ is where all both the main execution and utility files are.
 The main files are categorized according to a method of encoding (i.e. rdkit + ecfp or cddd).
 They share a lot of the same lines of code and are redundant but for clarity.
-The folders within the main folder are "results" folders each corresponding to a choice of molecular encoding.
-In each results folder, there are "label" folders each corresponding to an ADME/Tox indication of interest.
-For instance, in .adme_tox/rdkit_ecfp/, we have VeryToxic, Nontoxic, MC, and DILI folders.
+The folders within the main folder are **results** folders each corresponding to a choice of molecular encoding.
+In each results folder, there are **label** folders each corresponding to an ADME/Tox indication of interest.
+For instance, in .adme_tox/rdkit_ecfp/, we have VeryToxic, NonToxic, MC, and DILI folders.
 The same applies to .adme_tox/cddd/.
 In every label folder is the output of the main files.
-All the training and test sets are in adme_tox_dataset/ which is again categorized according to the particular label of interest.
+All the training and test sets are the **dataset** folder - adme_tox_dataset/ - which is again categorized according to the particular label of interest.
 The input is stored in .csv format.
 They are a list of molecular SMILE string associated with a binary classification of a yes (1) or a no (0).
 For e.g. under the "adme_tox_dataset/VeryToxic/VeryToxic_train.csv" folder, a 1 is a very toxic molecule while a 0 is not.
 This logic applies to all other training and test sets.

 ## Main Files